babu-cat/civicrm-user-guide-ca/docs/email/mass-mailings-using-civimail.md

  steps, you can continue working on it by clicking on the **Continue** link next to the message listed here.

-!!! note
-    Mailings started based on search results will not have the continue link listed

  You can also **Delete** draft messages here.

 **Scheduled and Sent Mailings:** When you send or schedule a mailing,